Trump prepares for 'productive' talks with Xi on trade war

 Trump said he saw U.S. trade prospects improving, days after criticizing the U.S.-Japan security treaty and demanding that India withdraw retaliatory tariffs.

 “I think we’re going to have some very big things to announce.
-Very big trade deal,” Trump said before he began talks with Indian Prime Minister Narendra Modi, but gave no details.
+Very big trade deal,” Trump said before he began talks with Indian Prime Minister Narendra Modi.
+He gave no details.

 A White House official said the two leaders had called on their teams to work on mutually beneficial trade solutions.